 CUSC Response

-The Scarlet reached out to the CUSC e-board and received an emailed response on November 17.
+The Scarlet reached out to the CUSC E-Board and received an emailed response on November 17.
 CUSC writes that student support of the referendum has been “overwhelming.”
-Student leaders and the representative council both voiced support for complying with the referendum throughout Halloweekend.
-This included avoiding Amazon for all Halloweekend purchases. and helping RSOs find alternative vendors to Amazon.
+Student leaders and the representative council both voiced support for upholding student opinion consistent with the referendum throughout Halloweekend.
+This included providing options for RSOs to avoid Amazon for all Halloweekend purchases and helping them find alternative vendors to Amazon.

 “We encourage all undergraduate students to go to their representative’s office hours and to voice their thoughts about divestment,” they said.
 “We can try to perceive as much as we want, but we would rather act on actual thoughts from the student body.”